ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 ALTER TABLE 'table_name' UNFREEZE [PARTITION 'part_expr'] WITH NAME 'backup_name'
 ```

-Removes "freezed" partitions with the specified name from the disk.
+Removes `freezed` partitions with the specified name from the disk.
 If the `PARTITION` clause is omitted, the query removes the backup of all partitions at once.

 ## CLEAR INDEX IN PARTITION {#alter_clear-index-partition}